-If a patient has only mild Cushing’s syndrome, it may not be identified using this test alone.
+If a patient has only mild Cushing’s syndrome, it may not be detected using this test alone.

 Late-night salivary cortisol measurement

-This test relies on the fact that in healthy individuals, the level of cortisol decreases in the evening compared to the morning.4
+This simple and reliable test relies on the fact that in healthy individuals, the level of cortisol decreases in the evening compared to the morning.4